h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Covariance_Matrix_Contours_Examples.md

 As we extend from 1D to 2D distributions, the probability structure changes:

 ![1D to 2D Transition](../Images/Contour_Plots/ex2_normal_1d_to_2d_transition.png)
-*Figure 6: Visualization of the transition from 1D to 2D normal distributions with different variance parameters, showing how the probability regions extend into the second dimension.*
+*Visualization of the transition from 1D to 2D normal distributions with different variance parameters, showing how the probability regions extend into the second dimension.*

 The transition sequence demonstrates:
 1. Standard normal in both dimensions (equal variances)